Freakwill/skinner/README.md

 ## Commemoration

 In memory of [B. F. Skinner](https://www.bfskinner.org/) (1904-1990), a great American psychologist.
-The RL is mainly inspirited by his behaviorism.
+The RL is mainly inspired by his behaviorism.
+There are many contributors in the history of behaviorist psychology, he may be the most famous one.

  ![](skinner.jpg)